The Surprising Link Between Heart Health and Hearing

 4. Quit Smoking

-• Smoking narrows blood vessels, reducing circulation to vital areas like the heart and ears.
+- Smoking narrows blood vessels, reducing blood flow to vital organs like the heart and ears.